 - Meanwhile, scoop put avocado and mash.
 If it will be a while before serving, squeeze some lime or lemon juice into avocado mixture to keep it from browning.

 - Slice peeled blood orange into thin slices and cut each slice into quarters.

 - Once baguette slices are toasted, remove from oven.
 Let cool before spreading 1-2 tsp of avocado onto each toast slice.
 Place 1 or 2 orange quarters on top of avocado.
-Drizzle each piece with balsamic glaze and sprinkle with sea salt.
+Drizzle each piece with honey and sprinkle with sea salt.